Amitbind2301/Mini-Exam-Result-Module-System/README.md

 📘 Mini Exam Result Module System

-A MERN Stack (MongoDB, Express.js, React.js, Node.js) based web application that allows an admin to manage students, subjects, marks entry, and generate exam results with proper authentication and validation.
+A MERN Stack (MongoDB, Express.js, React.js, Node.js) application for managing students, subjects, marks entry, and result generation with authentication and validation.

 Backend Setup:

-Navigate to the backend directory cd backend
+Navigate to the backend directory

+cd backend

+Install dependencies

-Install all required dependencies npm install
+npm install

-Create a .env file in the root of the backend folder and add the required environment variables (see below).
+Create a .env file in the backend root directory and add the required environment variables (see below).
-Make sure MongoDB is properly configured and running.

-Start the backend development server npm run dev
+Run the backend server

+npm run dev
-The backend will run on the port specified in the .env file.

 Frontend Setup:

-Navigate to the frontend directory cd frontend
+Navigate to the frontend directory

+cd frontend

+Install dependencies

-Install all required dependencies npm install
+npm install

-Start the frontend development server npm start
+Start the frontend application

-The frontend application will run on http://localhost:3000 by default and will communicate with the backend APIs.
+npm start
 Environment Variables:

-Create a .env file inside the backend directory and configure the following variables:
+Create a .env file in the backend directory and configure the following:
-MONGO_URI=your_mongodb_connection_stringJWT_SECRET=your_secure_jwt_secretPORT=5000
-Description:

-MONGO_URI: MongoDB connection string (local or Atlas)

-JWT_SECRET: Secret key used for authentication (JWT)

-PORT: Port on which backend server will run
+MONGO_URI=your_mongodb_connection_string
+JWT_SECRET=your_secret_key
+PORT=5000